gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

     ![iot central](resources/iot-central-login.png)

-4. Expand the sidebar menu by clicking on the **burger Menu** icon.
+4. Expand the sidebar menu by clicking on the **Burger menu** icon.

     ![](resources/iot-central-burger-menu.png)